- It’s not uncommon to spend more on health care in retirement as you age.

-Your advisor can help you save enough for projected medical expenses and assess your needs for long-term care coverage.
-Here are several ways to help you cover medical expenses in retirement.
+Here are several options to help you cover medical expenses in retirement.

 A supplemental Medicare Advantage plan could help you pay for the health care costs Medicare doesn’t cover, such as routine dental care, eye exams and hearing aids.
 Because there are many options, it’s a good idea to comparison shop well before you turn 65.